Balkans Travel Guide: Best Beaches In The Balkans

 Banje Beach, Dubrovnik, Croatia

 Perhaps the most well-known and most visited of all cities in the Balkans, Dubrovnik in Croatia is one of the world’s most breathtaking historic towns.
-With an Old Town that is UNESCO World Heritage and a setting in between the blue Adriatic Sea and the Dinaric Mountains, this should be one of your absolute priorities when traveling around the Balkans.
+With an Old Town that is UNESCO World Heritage and a setting between the blue Adriatic Sea and the Dinaric Mountains, this should be one of your absolute priorities when traveling around the Balkans.
 There are several wonderful beaches in Dubrovnik, but Banje Beach, just to the south of the Old Town, might just be the most photogenic one.

 Makarska Riviera, Croatia

 The Makarska Riviera is one of the lesser-known beach destinations on the Dalmatian coast.
 A small-town alternative to places such as Split and Dubrovnik, this town is home to the so-called Makarska Riviera.
 Featuring exceptional white beaches, pine forests, a wonderful seafront promenade and lively nightlife such as in Brela.
-Makarska is a superb off-the-beaten-track destination on the Adriatic coast.
+Makarska is a superb off-the-beaten-track beach destination on the Adriatic coast.

 Zlatni Rat, Bol, Croatia